interactjoy/private/README.md

 Installation and Running
-Make sure the required dependencies are met and follow the instructions available for:

-NVidia

 **Automatic Installation on Windows**
 Install Python 3.10.6 (Newer version of Python does not support torch), checking "Add Python to PATH".